In the years since its debut, nitro coffee has been popping up left and right in coffee shops and grocery stores alike.

 - Decreases depression: Drinking at least four cups of coffee per day may lower your risk of depression by up to 20% (

-- Extends longevity: Coffee consumption has been linked to a 20–26% lower risk of death over a period of 18–24 years (
+- Extends longevity: Studies have linked coffee consumption with a lower risk of death (

 - Reduces diabetes risk: Regular coffee consumption has been associated with a 30–35% lower risk of type 2 diabetes (

 - Protects against dementia: Increased caffeine intake could be linked to a lower risk of dementia, as well as Alzheimer’s and Parkinson’s (